Your Gardening Guide to Grow and Care for Foxgloves

 Foxgloves thrive in well-drained soil enriched with organic matter.

-Before planting, prepare the soil by adding compost or well-rotted manure to improve its fertility and help to retain moisture levels.
+Before planting, prepare the soil by adding compost or well-rotted manure to improve its fertility and help retain moisture levels.

 foxgloves in the cottage garden